edwardoughton/india5g/README.md

 =======================

 You will need numerous input data sets.
 They are all detailed in the full IEEE paper, cited above.
-If there are any additional queries or comments, don't hesitate to reach out to eoughton [at] gmu [dot] edu for further information.

 You will first want to download the Global Administrative Database (GADM), following the link below, making sure you download the "six separate layers":

 - https://gadm.org/download_world.html